Short URL for this page:

 When Fort Sumter was fired upon, McDowell was at Washington city, engaged in mustering and inspecting volunteer troops, and while on this duty attracted much attention by his military intelligence and p713 soldierly bearing.
 Then the cry of "On to Richmond!" from Congress, the press, and the people of the North, was so strong that even the veteran Scott — General-in‑Chief of the Army — could not resist its might.
 Already a large body of volunteers had been assembled at Washington whose terms of enlistment would soon expire, and, though undisciplined, uninstructed, and ill-equipped for battle, the pressure upon the President to do something, before their discharge, was so great that it was decided to march against the enemy, encamped almost in sight of the capital.
 For this purpose McDowell was selected to lead our forces, he being made a Brigadier-General of the army, through the instrumentality of Secretary Chase, with whom he was a favorite.

 McDowell, then in the ripe vigor and strength of manhood, professionally well informed, ambitious of distinction, and with two years of war experience in Mexico, was willing to undertake, with an army mostly of raw recruits, the serious task of contending for success against an antagonist no better prepared for conflict.
-McDowell took command of the Army of the Potomac, May 27, 1861, and July 16th opened his campaign against the Confederate army under his classmate at West Point, General Indicates a West Point graduate and gives his Class.Beauregard.
+McDowell took command of the Army of the Potomac, May 27, 1861, and July 16th opened his campaign against the Confederate army under his classmate at West Point, General Indicates a West Point graduate, Class of 1838: a link to his biographical entry in Cullum's Register.Beauregard.

 With about thirty thousand men, in four divisions, McDowell moved direct upon Centreville, where he prepared to give battle, July 21st, by turning the left while threatening the front of the enemy, well posted behind Bull Run.
 The plan of battle was excellent, but unfortunately, the long and fatiguing twelve miles' march, of our right, by way of Sudley's Ford, brought its weary troops in contact with the enemy fresh and prepared for the terrible conflict which followed.
-In this morning battle, success attended the Union arms, but in the afternoon the exhausted Federal forces had to renew the battle against the united armies of Indicates a West Point graduate and gives his Class.Johnston and Beauregard, fresh for the fray, and well acquainted with the ground upon which they had to operate.
+In this morning battle, success attended the Union arms, but in the afternoon the exhausted Federal forces had to renew the battle against the united armies of Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Johnston and Beauregard, fresh for the fray, and well acquainted with the ground upon which they had to operate.
 By a fatal error a rebel regiment, marching to the attack of Henry Hill, was mistaken for a support to the Federal advance batteries there posted.
 Over these batteries a sanguinary conflict ensued till they were lost and won three times.
 By half-past four all of the Union reserves had been engaged, when fresh Confederate regiments were brought up, thus enabling the enemy, like Napoleon at Marengo, to neutralize its morning disaster and snatch victory from our brave but undisciplined volunteers, faint with hunger, oppressed with midsummer heat, and weary with fourteen hours of continuous marching and fighting.

 McDowell, through no fault of his own, had lost his first great battle, but, with the magnanimity of a generous soldier, he assumed the entire responsibility of his defeat, without a word of censure upon his subordinates, or complaint of the character of his troops, which, except a few regulars, were only armed citizens in uniform.
 He had felt sanguine of success when marching to the front, little dreaming that many of his volunteers would, on the eve of battle, march off the field to the sound of the enemy's guns, or that he was to encounter a second army, coming up like the Prussians at Waterloo, which had not been kept at bay.

-After the defeat of Bull Run, McDowell was superseded by General Indicates a West Point graduate and gives his Class.McClellan, the former taking command under the latter of a division of the Army of the Potomac in the defenses of Washington.
+After the defeat of Bull Run, McDowell was superseded by General Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.McClellan, the former taking command under the latter of a division of the Army of the Potomac in the defenses of Washington.
 Upon the reorganization of this army McDowell was assigned, March 13, 1862, to the command of the First Corps, which was to accompany McClellan in his Virginia peninsular campaign.
 The Federal Government, feeling that Washington was not adequately protected by the Army of the Potomac, detained McDowell's corps and interposed it on the Rappahannock, between the capital and the enemy occupying the peninsula.
 This corps, April 14, was designated the Army of the Rappahannock, and its forty p714 thousand troops were placed under the independent command of McDowell, then a Major-General of the Volunteers.

 This is not the place to discuss the wisdom of the measure, but suffice it to say that the government had the right to decide the question for itself, and it was the duty of every patriot to yield a cheerful obedience to its mandates.

 Not only had McDowell been detached from McClellan, but Fremont and Banks had each been assigned to independent commands, the former to that of the Mountain department, and the latter to that of the Shenandoah.
 Thus four armies were operating upon one theatre of war, and too widely separated from each other for mutual support in sudden emergencies.
 To increase the errors of this very faulty arrangement, the troops in and about the Shenandoah Valley had been subdivided into four divisions, — Milroy on the Staunton and Parkersburg road, Fremont at Franklin, Banks at Strasburg, and Shields on the east side of the Blue Ridge.
-The enemy, quickly discovering this strategic blunder, promptly sent Indicates a West Point graduate and gives his Class.Stonewall Jackson to destroy our scattered forces in detail.
+The enemy, quickly discovering this strategic blunder, promptly sent Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Stonewall Jackson to destroy our scattered forces in detail.
 With consummate skill he suddenly fell upon Milroy and routed him, May 8, 1862; by forced marches turned Banks' position and defeated his corps, capturing many prisoners and much property; gave battle, June 8th, to Fremont at Cross-Keys, remaining master of the field after a long and bloody conflict; and then severely punished Shields, near Port Royal, putting him to flight.
 Thus, in thirty-five days, Jackson marched two hundred and forty miles, fought four desperate battles, and had beaten all of the Union forces in the Valley, numbering four times his own gallant division.

-The government at Washington, thoroughly alarmed, ordered McDowell to cross the country and intercept the retreat of the bold raider, but Jackson escaped and joined Indicates a West Point graduate and gives his Class.Lee's army in front of Richmond, in time to deal powerful blows against McClellan in his seven days' change of base to the James River.
+The government at Washington, thoroughly alarmed, ordered McDowell to cross the country and intercept the retreat of the bold raider, but Jackson escaped and joined Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Lee's army in front of Richmond, in time to deal powerful blows against McClellan in his seven days' change of base to the James River.

 Thus thirteen thousand men, ably handled, neutralized about one hundred thousand of our troops, scattered over the Shenandoah Valley and upon the Rappahannock, which forces, had they been united to co-operate with McClellan's army, could have crushed the enemy, captured Richmond, and probably have terminated the Rebellion.